Sound advice for starting a small business

-For many aspiring entrepreneurs, the decision to start a small business involves a period of consideration and strategizing before taking the leap.
+For aspiring entrepreneurs, the decision to start a small business involves consideration and strategizing before taking the leap.
 This preparatory work can be intimidating if done alone, but the right advice can empower you to confidently launch a successful company.
 Small business expert Melinda Emerson offers the following tips on getting your idea off the ground:

 - Do your research to ensure there is a market for the product or service your business will offer.
 Emerson recommends conducting focus groups, analyzing your potential competitors’ strengths and weaknesses and defining what will make your business stand out.